Some Robustness Properties of Label Cleaning: Surrogate consistency

 \subsection{Fisher consistency failure without label aggregation: ranking}

-Consider the problem of ranking $k$ items using pairwise comparison data~\citep{Keener93, DworkKuNaSi01, DuchiMaJo12, NegahbanOhSh16}, where the space $\mathcal{Y}$ consists of all pairwise comparisons of these items, $\mc{Y} = \{(i,j): i \neq j, 1 \leq i, j \leq k\}$.
+Consider the problem of ranking $k$ items using pairwise comparison data~\citep{Keener93, DworkKuNaSi01, DuchiMaJo12, NegahbanOhSh16}, where the space $\mathcal{Y}$ consists of all pairwise comparisons of these items, $\mc{Y} = \{(i,j): i \neq j, 1 \leq i, j \leq k\}$, i.e. $(i,j)$ denotes the $i$-th item has higher ranking than the $j$-th item.
 The (population) rank aggregation problem is, for each $x$, to transform the probabilities $p_{ij} = P(Y = (i,j) \mid x)$ into a ranking of the $k$ items.
-While numerous possibilities exist for such aggregation, we consider a simple comparison-based aggregation scheme~\cite[cf.][]{Keener93}; similar negative results to the one we show below hold for more sophisticated schemes.
+While numerous possibilities exist for such aggregation, we consider a simple comparison-based aggregation scheme~\citep[cf.][]{Keener93}; similar negative results to the one we show below hold for more sophisticated schemes.
 Define the normalized transition matrix $C_x \in \R_+^{k \times k}$ with entries $(C_x)_{ii} = 0$ and

 where we let $0/0 = 1/(k-1)$ so that $C_x$ is stochastic, satisfying $C_x^T \ones = \ones$.
 We then rank the items by the vector $C_x \ones \in \R_+^k$, which measures how often a given item is preferred to others.
 (One may also take higher powers $C_x^p \ones$ or Perron vectors~\citep{Keener93}; similar results to ours below hold in such cases.)
 Tacitly incorporating the decoding $\pred$ into the task loss $\tloss$, we